 NATA means the National Association of Testing Authorities;

-outer packaging means external packaging (including absorbent materials, cushioning and any other components) necessary for the purposes of transport to contain and protect —

-(a) articles; or

-(b) receptacles in composite packaging as defined in the ADG Code section 1.2.1.1; or
+National Transport Commission means the National Transport Commission established under the National Transport Commission Act 2003 (Commonwealth);

-(c) inner packaging in combination packaging as defined in the ADG Code section 1.2.1.1;
+outer packaging has the meaning given in the ADG Code section 1.2.1;

-overpack means packaging (other than large packaging) used to hold and consolidate packages of goods into a single unit for easier handling and stowage;
+overpack means an enclosure, other than large packaging, used to contain one or more packages in a way that forms one unit for convenience of stowage and handling during transport;

-Example for this definition:
+Examples for this definition:

-Pallet, together with strapping or shrink wrapping, designed to hold packages; box or crate into which packages are placed.
+1. Packages placed or stacked on a pallet and secured by strapping, shrink wrapping, stretch wrapping or another suitable way.

+2. Packages placed in protective outer packaging such as in a box or crate.

 owner, of a vehicle, has the meaning given in regulation 39;